ahmadhayyan/ahUpdater/README.md

 ```

 ## How to use
 - Call the ahUpdtr.exe with 2 parameters/arguments.
 The first arguments is your app current version and the second arguments is your json link.
-Example: ```ahUpdtr.exe 1.0 http://yourwebsite.com/version.json```
+Example: ```bash ahUpdtr.exe 1.0 http://yourwebsite.com/version.json```